18 Nouns that Describe People’s Character

 Blabbermouth

-A person who talks too much and usually does not care what about, they can often reveal other people’s secrets.
+A person who talks too much and usually does not care about what they say, can often reveal other people’s secrets.

 - I was such a blabbermouth when I was little.
 I would always tell everyone about surprise birthday parties.